 * Have lower incidence of abuse

 MDDC Members demonstrate integrity in their personal and professional conduct.
-MDDC Members help their clients to make well informed decisions.
+MDDC Members provide evidence-based information so their clients can make well informed decisions.
 MDDC Members understand they don't speak or make decision for their clients.
 MDDC Members make every effort to encourage their clients to assume responsibility for their decisions.
 MDDC Members support their clients by advocating for the client's own choices and encouraging an open dialog with the client's caregiver regarding choices, risks, benefits, alternatives, and protocols.
 MDDC Members are responsible TO our clients but not FOR our clients.

 MDDC Members treat colleagues in an ethical, professional and respectful manner.
 In addition, MDDC Members help one another honor commitments by providing back-up and resources whenever possible.
 Our members uphold and advance the values, ethics, knowledge and mission of the doula profession.
 MDDC is made up of several small business owners and sole-proprietors that create a friendly and warm environment led by a leadership board that meets monthly.
 MDDC Members pursue continuing education to further their knowledge in their profession.
 MDDC Members respect the privacy of clients and hold in confidence all information obtained/shared in the course of professional service.
-MDDC Members attend at least one MDDC meeting quarterly and pay dues annually.
+MDDC Members attend at least one MDDC meeting quarterly, uphold the Mission and Scope of Practice, and pay dues annually.

 Labor (Birth) Doula

-The Labor Doula assists the birthing woman and her birthing team before, during and after birth by providing emotional, physical, and informational support.
-It is within the Labor Doula's scope of practice to provide resources relating to pregnancy, labor and birth, and the early postpartum period.
-It is not within a doula's scope of practice to perform any medical or clinical procedures such as vaginal checks, listening to fetal heart tones or making medical diagnoses.
+It is within the Labor Doula's standards of practice to provide resources relating to pregnancy, labor and birth, and the early postpartum period.
+It is not within a doula's standards of practice to perform any medical or clinical procedures such as vaginal checks, listening to fetal heart tones or making medical diagnoses.
 Referrals to appropriate studies and published books are within the Labor Doula's scope.